-A doctor relies on a combination of exams, tests, and other information to diagnose attention deficit hyperactivity disorder (ADHD).
-The doctor will look at guidelines created by the American Psychiatric Association (APA).
+A doctor uses a combination of exams, tests, and other information to check for ADHD.
+The doctor will look at guidelines created by the American Psychiatric Association.
 The diagnosis will be based on:

-- Medical history.
-The doctor will ask about the child's social, emotional, educational, and behavioral history.
+- Your child's medical history.
+The doctor will ask about your child's social, emotional, educational, and behavioral history.

 - A physical exam.